-The availability of preliminary baseline data allows us to estimate intra-class correlations (ICC) for important baseline characteristics.
+The availability of baseline data allows us to estimate intra-class correlations (ICC) for important baseline characteristics.
 Intra-class correlation is below 0.05 for all covariates and not significantly different from zero in many cases.
 We see the highest values for "Salary deduction" (0.038) and "Has already talked to employer" (0.041), which are most likely the result of the clustering by recruitment agencies.

 We use an ICC of 0.2 for our power calculations, which is more conservative than the baseline covariates suggest.
-As the size of our clusters vary, we use a coefficient of variation in cluster size of 0.5.
+As the number of interviewed HSWs per class varies, the size of our clusters also varies.
+We use a coefficient of variation in cluster size of 0.5.
 We furthermore assume 30% attrition.
 We provide the power calculations using the sample size of the two subsamples.
 Only for the savings reminder, where we have to operate with a much smaller sample, we provide power calculations based on the joint sample.